RyanBram/RPGMDynamicActions/DynamicMotion.md

 About competition ver1.04

-Introduction method
+# Introduction method

-　Download the following two files and throw them into [Project] \ js \ plugins.
-Please turn on the function from the plug-in management of Tukuru MV.
+Download the following two files and throw them into '[Project]\js\plugins'.
+Please turn on the function from the plug-in management of RPG Maker MV.

 NRP_DynamicMotion.js ver1.11 (2020/10/10)
 NRP_DynamicAnimation.js ver1.16 (2020/10/10)

 * Please see the explanation page for the animation plug-in (NRP_DynamicAnimation.js) .

 option

 Launch Dynamic Animation on the map ( details )

 NRP_DynamicAnimationMap.js

 Weight reduction of animation for MV ( details )

 NRP_LightAnimation.js

 Read the definition of DynamicAnimation & Motion from txt ( details )

 NRP_DynamicReadTxt.js

-Change log
+# Change log

 2020/10/10 (ver1.11)